MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/known-issues-new-deployment-experience.md

 ### Known issues in this release
 Know issues are bugs that will be addressed in upcoming releases.
 Every 2 weeks there is a new release of LCS.

--   Logs, on failures are not yet available through LCS.
-Currently, you can raise a support ticket if you need the logs.
+-   Logs about failures are not yet available through LCS.
+Currently, you can open a support ticket if you need the logs.

 -   LCS integration from a Finance and Operations environment does not work.
 The features that are not available as a result of this include: